tildearrow/furnace/po/README.md

 # compiling

-To compile your .po file(s), run
+to compile your .po file(s) into mo (Machine Object) files which contains translation data that can be consumed by Furnace, run:

 ```
 cd path/to/Furnace/repo
 ./scripts/build-po.sh
 ```

-to compile your .po file(s) into mo (Machine Object) file needed in actual furnace building process.

-If you've encounter a error furing compiling, go to the line number retuned, modify, then try again.
+if you've encounter a error during compiling, fix it.

 if you did this correctly, you will see a directory called `locale` in the po/ directory, containing compiled translation files (with `.mo` extension).